Andersonville National Historic Site is the only National Park to serve as a memorial to Americans held as prisoners of war.

 National Prisoner of War Museum is open from 9:30 am - 4:30 pm daily

-The Park and Museum are closed on Thanksgiving, Christmas and New Years Day.
-There is still entrance to the National Cemetary available through the Cemetary Entrance Gate.
+The Park and Museum are closed on Thanksgiving, Christmas, and New Years Day.
+There is still the entrance to the National Cemetary available through the Cemetary Entrance Gate.

 Lodging/Camping - No lodging or camping is available at the park.
 The closest hotels can be found in Americus and Montezuma, Georgia approximately 10 miles from the park.
 There is camping available in Andersonville.

 Jimmy Carter National Historic Site - 22 miles away